avoidant/avoidant.github.io/_posts/2018-05-14-more-realizations.md

 I feel age has tempered these feelings somewhat and made me more resilient, but they haven't gone away.
 Last weekend at the range I had moments of intense embarassment and shame, and felt no one wanted contact with me (feelings of being an outcast), although the behavior of others should have had no impact whatsoever on me or my life.

+It's been a steep price to pay for my having my problem, and moreover there's little I can do, in terms of gaining experience, to solve it.
+The only mitigation is developing coping strategies that can allow me to engage in such activities to a minimum extent.